Amber Glenn: 2014–15 season: Second Junior Grand Prix medal

-2015–16 season
+2015–16 season: Senior international debut and mental health struggles

 Glenn began the 2015–2016 season training in McKinney, Texas under Ann Brumbaugh and Ben Shroats.
 At the junior level, she placed fifth at the 2015 JGP Latvia.
-Struggles with depression, an eating disorder, and her sexuality saw Glenn admitted for inpatient treatment.
+Afterwards, struggles with depression, an eating disorder, and her sexuality led to Glenn being admitted for inpatient treatment.
 In a later interview, she said that she was told her sexuality was unimportant instead of being offered help with understanding it, something she found hurtful.
 With her first international senior assignment at the 2015 Autumn Classic International pending, she decided to leave the facility to attend.
 She would later describe the event as a "disaster" that she had no memory of beyond her sixth-place finish.

 Glenn announced that she would take a break to "reevaluate".
 In a 2024 profile in The Washington Post, she revealed that her psychiatrist had told her to stop skating indefinitely.
-She resumed training in February 2016 after joining Peter Cain and Darlene Cain in Euless, which is directly north of Fort Worth, Texas.
-One of her training mates there was Timothy LeDuc, the first figure skater to come out as nonbinary, and Glenn credited her time training with them with helping her to accept her sexuality and identity.
+She resumed training in February 2016 after joining Peter Cain and Darlene Cain in Euless, which is situated halfway between Dallas and Fort Worth, Texas.
+One of her training mates there was non-binary skater Timothy LeDuc, who Glenn credited with helping her to accept her sexuality and identity.

 2016–17 season

 Glenn placed fifth at the 2016 CS Nebelhorn Trophy, fourth at the 2016 CS Golden Spin of Zagreb, and eighth at the 2017 U.S. Championships.
-She was selected to compete at the 2017 World Junior Championships but withdrew in early March.
+She was selected to compete at the 2017 World Junior Championships but withdrew in early March due to "personal reasons."